NegatioN/BattleRiteStats/_characters/oldur.md

       icon: 89c37320af892ae43b410f4d610d7ea8
       name: Recreate
       type: support
+    - color: teal
+      description: Rejuvenate heals for an additional 15 of damage taken over its duration.
+Restores up to a maximum of 6 bonus health.
+      icon: 838ae06cda41a2544a1d2a528389d5b5
+      name: Renew
+      type: support
     - color: red
       description: Quicksand can be recast to throw Lesser Quicksand.
 It applies Time Bomb instead of consuming it.